KeithIMyers/chromiumos-docs/simple_chrome_workflow.md

 ### Setting a custom prompt (optional)

-By default, cros chrome-sdk prepends something like '`(sdk link R52-8315.0.0)`' to the prompt (with the version of the chromeos prebuilt being used).
+By default, cros chrome-sdk prepends something like '`(sdk link R52-8315.0.0)`' to the prompt (with the version of the prebuilt system being used).

 If you prefer to colorize the prompt, you can set `PS1` in `~/.chromite/chrome_sdk.bashrc`, e.g. to prepend a yellow '`(sdk link 8315.0.0)`'